Cyb3r-Assassin/Phase_Blaster/README.md

 **About**

-Phase_Blaster takes ip CID blocks, host names, and or IP's from a file and performs large scale host discovery and follows through with available hosts aggressive scans while avoiding any IP's clients deem out of scope via an exclude file.
-Then produces xml output for Metasploit DB integration.
+Phase_Blaster takes ip CID blocks, Host Names, and or IP's from a file or directly from CLI and performs large scale host discovery and follows through with available hosts aggressive scans while avoiding any IP's clients deem out of scope via an exclude file.
+Phase_Blaster then produces xml output for Metasploit DB integration.
 All results are placed in a managed hierarchical directory tree.
-Note you must adjust line 32 to use your systems user name.
+The all_hosts file can be used for Nessus importing or can be created on the fly with -nessus option.
+Phase_Blaster can also convert class B ip CID's to an array of class C's for scanning.

-Such like:
+Phase_Blaster directory structure looks like.

 application_dir/